A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-63532: Blood Bank Management System SQLi Flaw

-CVE-2025-63532 is a SQL injection vulnerability in Blood Bank Management System 1.0 that allows attackers to bypass authentication and gain unauthorized access.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-63532 is a SQL injection vulnerability in Blood Bank Management System 1.0 affecting the cancel.php component.
+Attackers can bypass authentication and gain unauthorized access.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-63532 Overview